Convolutional Neural Networks over Tree Structures for Programming Language Processing: Tree-Based Convolutional Neural Network

 \subsection{Representation Learning for AST Nodes}

-As all nodes in ASTs are discrete, they should be represented as real-valued, distributed vectors.
-A generic criterion for representation learning is that similar symbols have similar feature vectors \cite{RL}.
-For example, the symbols \verb'While' and \verb'For' are similar because both of them are related to control flow, particularly loops.
-But they are different from \verb'ID', since \verb'ID' probably represents some data.
+Vector representations, sometimes known as \textit{embeddings}, can capture underlying meanings of discrete symbols, like AST nodes.
+We propose in our previous work \cite{building} an unsupervised approach to learn program vector representations by a coding criterion, which serves as a way of pretraining.

-In our scenario, we would like the children's representations to ``code'' its parent's via a single neural layer.
-Formally, let $\vect(\cdot) \in \mathbb{R}^{N_f}$ be the feature representation of a symbol.
+A generic criterion for representation learning is ``smoothness''---similar symbols have similar feature vectors \cite{RL}.
+For example, the symbols {\tt While} and {\tt For} are similar because both of them are related to control flow, particularly loops.
+But they are different from {\tt ID}, since {\tt ID} probably represents some data.
+In our scenario, we would like the child nodes' representations to ``code'' their parent node's via a single neural layer, during which both vector representations and coding weights are learned.
+Formally, let $\vect(\cdot) \in \mathbb{R}^{N_f}$ be the feature representation of a symbol, where $N_f$ is the feature dimension.
 For each non-leaf node $p$ and its direct children $c_1, \cdots, c_n$, we would like